2021 has taught us one thing to every individual, eating healthy! Isn’t it?

-There are a number of nutrition experts across the globe, and if you ask them about healthy food items, you will get a variety of answers.
+There are a number of nutritionist food experts across the globe, and if you ask them about healthy food system items, you will get a variety of answers.
 So, which one list to follow?

 Here is a list of some food items which are recommended by almost every nutritionist:

 Avocados are cultivated in tropical and Mediterranean climates, and it is one of the top three healthiest foods systemin the world.
 They are rich in vitamins K, C, B5, and B6, and key minerals.
 Also, it helps to maintain digestive health as they are rich in fiber.

 Our body needs 28 grams of fiber every day.
 Julieanna Hever, a plant-based dietitian, and author of The Vegiterranean Diet and The Complete Idiot’s Guide to Plant-Based Nutrition says that avocados offer up to 40 percent of your daily recommended fiber intake.

 So, add at least one avocado to your daily food intake.

 Different Ways to Eat 28 Grams of Fiber

 Our body needs at least 28 grams of fiber in a day.
 To meet this requirement, we need to maintain a proper diet, but eating one thing to fulfill this will be very boring.
 Whatever we eat, we want to get a good taste while maintaining the daily intake of vitamins, minerals, fiber, proteins, etc. Click here.